-a spawned gate becomes a "child" of the creator
+A spawned gate becomes a "child" of the creator.

-spawning gate is the "parent" the "loader" gate lives at the top of the hierarchy upon gate termination, all offspring also terminate. the parent of a dyning gate is not notified unless it has mapped the child gate (see the Mapping section)
+A spawning gate is the "parent."
+The parent gate lives at the top of the hierarchy.
+Upon termination of the parent gate, all offspring also terminate.
+The parent of a dying gate is not notified unless it has mapped the child gate (see the Mapping chapter).